-Compound DRC-1339: Compound DRC-1339 is a slow-acting avicide registered for controlling blackbirds, starlings, pigeons, gulls, magpies and ravens that damage agricultural crops, personal property or prey upon federally-designated threatened or endangered species.
+DRC-1339: DRC-1339 is a slow-acting avicide registered for controlling blackbirds, starlings, pigeons, gulls, magpies and ravens that damage agricultural crops, personal property or prey upon federally-designated threatened or endangered species.

 Methiocarb: Methiocarb is one of the most effective avian repellents known.
 APHIS recently registered methiocarb as a deterrent for ravens that destroy eggs of federally designated threatened or endangered species.
 Eggs similar in appearance to those of the species to be protected are treated with methiocarb.
 Upon ingestion, the raven becomes sick and develops an aversion to consuming similar-looking eggs.

-Egg Oil (Corn Oil): Oil is applied to eggs during the nesting season to prevent hatching.
+Corn Oil: Oil is applied to eggs during the nesting season to prevent hatching.
 Because nests are not destroyed and eggs are not removed, nesting birds are encouraged to continue incubation, often well beyond the normal time for hatching.
-USDA/APHIS recommends using corn oil as an egg-oiling agent.
-This substance is exempt from EPA registration requirements.
+APHIS recommends using corn oil as an egg-oiling agent.
+This substance is a minimum risk pesticide exempt from EPA registration requirements.
 Tech Note

 Sodium Lauryl Sulfate: Sodium Lauryl Sulfate can be used as a wetting agent to control blackbirds and starlings in roosts.
 This substance is a minimum risk pesticide and exempt from EPA registration requirements.
 Tech Note

-M-44 Cyanide: The M-44, which contains sodium cyanide, is registered for control of coyotes, foxes, and feral dogs which prey on livestock, poultry or federally designated threatened or endangered species.
+Sodium Cyanide: The M-44 device containing sodium cyanide is registered for control of coyotes, foxes, and feral dogs that prey on livestock, poultry or federally designated threatened or endangered species.

-Sodium Fluoroacetate - Compound 1080: Sodium monofluoroacetate (Compound 1080) is a naturally-occurring organic fluorine compound extracted from the West African plant "ratbane" (Dichapetalum toxicarium).
+Compound 1080 (Sodium Fluoroacetate): Compound 1080 is a naturally-occurring organic fluorine compound extracted from the West African plant "ratbane" (Dichapetalum toxicarium).
 In the past, Compound 1080 was registered for controlling canids, commensal rodents, and field rodents.
 Currently its single registration is for use in the livestock protection collar (LPC) for controlling coyotes preying on sheep and goats.
 The LPC is a small rubber collar, worn by sheep or goats, which contains two small reservoirs of the toxin.
 It is selective for individual problem animals, since it is only administered when the coyote punctures the bladder during the act of biting the throat of the collared animal.

 SNAKE MANAGEMENT TOOLS

-Acetaminophen: For use in baits to control brown treesnakes on Guam or the Northern Mariana Islands.
+Acetaminophen: For use in mouse baits to control brown treesnakes on Guam or the Northern Mariana Islands.

-Snake Repellents: Three compounds have proven to be effective irritants to snakes when sprayed directly on the animal, cinnamon oil, clove oil and eugenol.
-This substance is exempt from EPA registration requirements.
+Cinnamon oil, Clove Oil, and Eugenol: Three compounds have proven to be effective snake repellents and irritants to snakes when sprayed directly on the animal: cinnamon oil, clove oil, and eugenol.
+These substances are minimum risk pesticides and exempt from EPA registration requirements.
 This Tech Note describes techniques to use these materials as snake repellents.
 Tech Note